 Senior Vice President, Programming and Acquisitions

-Scott Guglielmino serves as senior vice president, programming and acquisitions, at ESPN, responsible for the company’s multiplatform domestic soccer (UEFA, USSF, MLS), NFL, MLB, Little League World Series, poker, rugby, cricket and all aspects of the X Games (X Games, Winter X Games, etc.) franchise worldwide.
+Scott Guglielmino serves as senior vice president, programming and acquisitions, at ESPN, responsible for the company’s multiplatform domestic soccer (UEFA, USSF, MLS), NFL, MLB, Little League World Series, poker, rugby and cricket.
 Guglielmino, who joined ESPN in 1993 and has advanced in the programming department, was promoted to senior vice president in June 2010.

 Since 1998, Guglielmino has played an increasingly significant role in ESPN’s soccer strategy.
 Over that time he has acquired the media rights to many soccer properties such as the FIFA World Cup, English Premier League, UEFA EURO Championship, MLS and US Soccer.
 He was a major contributor in the decision to acquire and televise the highly successful and groundbreaking FIFA Women’s World Cup in 1999, and continues to oversee the company’s strategy in the soccer category.
 He led the largest and most comprehensive commitment of resources against one sporting event in ESPN’s history – the highly successful 2010 FIFA World Cup South Africa.
 The effort was repeated for the 2014 FIFA World Cup Brazil.